nguyenvothuan/Learning-Docker/README.md

 - `docker image prune`: remove dangling images.
 Dangline images are images that are not tagged and not used by any container.
 - `docker system prune`: remove all unused images, containers, networks, and volumes
 - `docker system df` to see space usage
+- `FROM some_image:some_version as build`: create a temporary image with a name.
+This is useful when you want to build an image and copy the build artifacts to another image.
+E.g we may need npm and node to run react app, but we don't need them in the final image.
+So we can create a temporary image with npm and node, build the react app, then copy the build artifacts to the final image.
 ## Chapter 6: Volumes
 - Containers are usually immutable and ephemeral
 - "Immutable infrastructure": only re-deploy containers, never change